basho/basho_docs/source/languages/en/riak/ops/building/benchmarking.md

 The generator function to use for creating values.
 Generators are defined in `basho_bench_valgen.erl`.
 Available generators include:

--   `{fixed_bin, Size}` - generates a random binary of Size bytes.
+* `{fixed_bin, Size}` --- generates a random binary of `Size` bytes.
 Every binary is the same size, but varies in content.
--   `{exponential_bin, MinSize, Mean}` - generates a random binary which has an exponentially-distributed size.
-Most values will be approximately MinSize + Mean bytes in size, with a long-tail of larger values.
+* `{exponential_bin, MinSize, Mean}` --- generates a random binary which has an exponentially distributed size.
+Most values will be approximately `MinSize` + `Mean` bytes in size, with a long tail of larger values.
--   `{uniform_bin, MinSize, MaxSize}` - generates a random binary which has an evenly-distributed size between MinSize and MaxSize.
+* `{uniform_bin, MinSize, MaxSize}` --- generates a random binary which has an evenly distributed size between `MinSize` and `MaxSize`.
--   `{function, Module, Function, Args}` - specifies an external function that should return a value generator function.
+* `{function, Module, Function, Args}` --- specifies an external function that should return a value generator function.
 The worker `Id` will be prepended to `Args` when the function is called.

 The default value generator is `{value_generator, {fixed_bin, 100}}`.